-It’s a question we field both online and in our New York man boob consultations: will I need drains after surgery?
+It’s a question we field both online and in our in-office man boob consultations: will I need drains after surgery?

 We understand the concern.
 To an active guy eagerly awaiting a much-improved torso, the thought of having drains passing through the skin after surgery can seem disconcerting.
 But we have good news and more good news.
-First, we almost never use drains when we perform gynecomastia surgery in New York—our techniques avoid the need.
-But, on the rare occasions when drains are needed, they are both useful and not as bothersome as you might think.
+First, we almost never use drains when we perform gynecomastia surgery—our techniques avoid the need.
+But, on the rare occasions when drains are needed for man boob surgery, they are both useful and not as bothersome as you might think.

 Here’s the scoop.

-With three decades of experience performing gynecomastia surgery in New York, our team works relatively quickly.
+With more than three decades of experience performing gynecomastia surgery, our team works relatively quickly.
 A happy side effect of procedures of short duration is there’s less time for tissues to ooze.
 If we do notice vessels leaking, we stop them right on the table.
 Other ways we minimize fluid collection include:

-Even when we perform top surgery for New York female to male transgender patients, we often don’t need to place drains after the procedure.
+Even when we perform top surgery for South Florida female to male patients, we often don’t need to place drains after the procedure.
 When there is a small to medium amount of tissue and skin to address and we elect incisions around the areolas, most often drains aren’t needed.
 We make an exception if a large area of undermining—meaning separation of layers of tissue—have been required.
 Then we may place drains to ensure fluid has an escape route.

-If we should tell you drains may be a good idea for your top surgery or gynecomastia surgery in New York, you needn’t be overly concerned.
+If we should tell you drains may be a good idea for your top surgery or gynecomastia surgery, you needn’t be overly concerned.
 If you end up with drains, they will be needed for only a few days and they will be secured to your torso where they will not be unduly troublesome.
 We’ll also remind you that in certain cases, drains are a good thing!
 They can help keep swelling down and minimize the risk of post-op infection.

 We may elect to use drains when operating on a guy with large man boobs and redundant skin.
 We often do when performing top surgery on a patient requiring a double mastectomy and nipple grafts.
 In these cases, there may be a large raw area that can “weep” fluid and possibly lymph to get rid of as well.